University and State Library Darmstadt

 The University and State Library Darmstadt (Universitäts- und Landesbibliothek Darmstadt (ULB)) supplies literature and information for members of the Technische Universität Darmstadt and the population of Darmstadt and southern Hesse.
-Purposes of the institution include education, research and teaching.
-As of 2021, the library has a stock of 4,756,277 publications with an annual circulation of 354,200; ULB has 220,000 visitors and employs a staff of 103.66 FTE.
-The ULB offers at three locations learning rooms and spaces for over 1000 people.
+Its purposes include education, research, and teaching.
+As of 2021, the library has a stock of 4,756,277 publications with an annual circulation of 302,200; ULB has 220,000 visitors and employs a staff of 103.66 FTE.
+The ULB offers learning rooms and spaces for over 1000 people at three locations.
 Director is Thomas Stäcker.
-ULB Darmstadt is member of the Hessisches BibliotheksInformationssystem (hebis) (Hessian library information system).
+ULB Darmstadt is member of the Hessisches Bibliotheksinformationssystem (hebis).